aerovolts/python-scripts/README.md

 ## degrees_converter.py

 This simple script automates the conversion of Decimal Degrees and Degrees Minutes Seconds.
-Prompts are
+To use it just follow the prompts in the terminal window.
+Text entries are case insensitive, but numerical entries must follow the displayed formats.

 ## md5bot.py